I already have a Stripe account. Do I need to create another one?

 Will terminals work offline?

 No, terminals must always be connected to the internet to function properly.
-Normally this is done by connecting the terminal to wifi.
-However, if a clinic has a poor wifi signal, a dock can be purchased that will allow the terminal to be plugged in via an ethernet cable for a more consistent connection.
+Normally, this is done by connecting the terminal to wifi.
+However, if a clinic has a poor wifi signal, a dock can be purchased that will allow the terminal to be plugged in via an Ethernet cable for a more consistent connection.

-If needed, terminals can work off a cell phone's personal hot spot.
+If needed, terminals can work off a cell phone's personal hotspot.

 Will terminals work if they are not plugged in?